Overview

 Become a registered nurse

-Registered nurses working in long-term care provide comprehensive care to residents with ever-increasing levels of complex needs.
+Registered nurses working in long-term care provide comprehensive care to residents with increasingly complex needs.

 As a nurse, if you are looking to develop leadership skills while also working to your full scope of practice, long-term care is a terrific place to be.